Home/NASCAR

 Article continues below this ad

-Jeff Gluck from The Teardown asked Ty Gibbs why the tire fall-off wasn’t seen on the track as expected and Gibbs responded, “Until you put 900 HP in these things you cannot pass.
-Sometimes I think this car was designed for us not to pass because it is so hard to pass compared to the Xfinity car.”
-Ty Gibbs raced in the Xfinity race on the same track a day before and as per him, passing wasn’t an issue.
+Jeff Gluck from The Teardown asked Ty Gibbs why the tire fall-off wasn’t seen on the track as expected and Gibbs responded, “Until you put 900 horsepower in these things, you’re not going to do anything.
+You cannot pass.
+Sometimes I feel like, is this car designed for us not to pass?”
+Ty Gibbs raced in the Shriners Children’s 200 Xfinity race on the same track a day before and, as per him, passing wasn’t an issue.

 ADVERTISEMENT